 SaveUp started in 2011, and offers a rewards program for those who want to save their money.
 The web site recognizes that many rewards programs are based on spending.
 Whether you are spending money with a credit card rewards program, or with the help of a debit program like PerkStreet, the idea is that you are rewarded for getting rid of your money — not saving it.

 In order to change that dynamic, SaveUp decided to offer rewards for saving money and paying down debt.
 You link your accounts to SaveUp (much as you would with a site like Mint.com), and the startup monitors them.
-As your savings account balances improve, and as you reduce your debt, you earn points.
+As your online savings accounts balances improve, and as you reduce your debt, you earn points.
 It’s that simple.
 SaveUp also features educational videos and surveys that can help you earn points.
 And, if you refer others to the program, you also earn points.

 Once you start earning points, you can enter various drawings for a chance to win prizes.
 Unfortunately, this rewards program doesn’t guarantee that you will get anything.
 You have three plays each day, and you can use your points to enter drawings that are instant win, as well as as monthly drawings.